leoserodio/RISC240-ML-Extended/README.md

 - `dot_product_unit.sv` - parallel dot-product hardware
 - `accumulator.sv` - accumulator used by the dot-product instruction

-### Assembler and simulator
+### Assembler and Simulator

 I wrote a Python assembler (`MLASM.py`) that supports both the original RISC240 instructions and the new vector instructions.
-It generates memory files for both simulation and Vivado.
+It generates memory files for simulation and Vivado.

-I also wrote a simple instruction-level simulator (`MLSIM.py`) so I could test assembly programs without running RTL every time.
+I also wrote an instruction-level simulator (`MLSIM.py`) so I could test assembly programs without running RTL every time.

 ### Verification

-The verification flow automatically:

-- Assembles the program
-- Runs the RTL in Synopsys VCS
-- Waits for the processor to halt
-- Compares the final processor state against the expected results

-Right now there are 18 assembly test programs covering both the original processor and the new vector instructions.
+To verify the processor, I wrote 18 assembly test programs covering both the original RISC240 instruction set and the new vector instructions.
+The verification flow automatically assembles each program, loads it into the RTL simulation, runs the processor in Synopsys VCS until the `STOP` instruction, and compares the final architectural state against the expected results.

+## Future Work

+The next step for this project is to build a small library of complete assembly programs that use the custom vector instruction set.
+Instead of only testing individual instructions, these programs will implement larger machine learning operations that can be reused as software libraries.

-## Tools
+## Tools Used

 - SystemVerilog
 - Python
 - Synopsys VCS
 - Xilinx Vivado
+- FPGA Design
+- RTL Design
+- Computer Architecture

 ## Repository Structure